WPBeginner

 Depending on your domain registrar or web host, the screenshots may look different.
 However, the basic concept is the same.

-You need to look for domain management area and then look for nameservers.
-If you need assistance with updating your nameservers, then you can ask your web hosting company.
+You need to look for the domain management area and then look for nameservers.
+If you need assistance updating your nameservers, you can ask your web hosting company.

 Manage domain